muralitharankm/Ex--6-AWS-Account-setup-and-S3-creation-/README.md

 ## Algorithm / Steps

-1. Create a new Amazon EBS volume with a size of 1 GiB.
+1. Create a new Amazon EBS volume with a size of 1 GiB.a
 2. Select the same Availability Zone as the EC2 instance.
 3. Attach the EBS volume to the EC2 instance using `/dev/sdb`.
 4. Connect to the EC2 instance using AWS Systems Manager Session Manager.